TheOdinProject/curriculum/nodeJS/final_project/advanced_topics.md

 Eventually, you might want to adapt your app to a wider range of audiences around the world.
 [Internationalization (I18n)](https://learn.microsoft.com/en-us/globalization/methodology/software-internationalization) is a process of adapting your applications to different populations/languages.
 This could involve taking a look at a client's [Accept-Language header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Accept-Language) and serve the content in the language that they want to see.

-MDN documentations also accomodate a wide range of langauges!
+MDN documentations also accommodate a wide range of languages!
 For example, <https://developer.mozilla.org/fr/> will display all your pages in MDN in French!
 C'est pratique, non?

 ### Cross-Origin Resource Sharing